Preventing & Troubleshooting Problems pt. I: Arrival and Inspection

 Is this floor board “warped”?
 No, it isn’t, not this one.
 It just settled in its box a bit, and it will straighten right out when you snap your floor together.
 This quick video, under 2 minutes, shows what we mean.
-(By the way, we’re really pushing down on it in this image – they don’t actually come with this much curve.)
+(By the way, we’re really pushing down on it in this video, to force a curve – they don’t actually come with this much.)

-We’ve put explanations and videos on the site explaining laminate seconds, but you might have missed them, or forgotten that these were what you bought, or maybe you’re helping a friend put down a floor and you find something alarming.
-This is the video, showing details and examples of seconds planks, and showing how to install these to get the beautiful floor you planned on.
+We’ve put explanations and videos on the site explaining flooring ''seconds,'' but you might have missed them, or forgot that these were what you bought, or maybe you’re helping a friend put down a floor and you find something alarming.
+This video shows details and examples of seconds planks, and showing how to install them to get the beautiful floor you planned on.

-Color Deviations between runs – It’s best to buy your entire floor at once.
-Most do, of course, but sometimes people buy the very lowest possible amount, intending to grab another carton later if they need it.
-That certainly may work (though shipping on just 1 or 2 cartons is insane) but occasionally when a manufacturer returns to a particular color, there may be a slight variation in the shade or tone of the color.
+Color Deviations between factory runs – It’s best to buy your entire floor at once.
+Most people do, of course, but sometimes people will buy the very lowest possible amount needed, intending to grab another carton later if necessary.
+That certainly may work (though shipping costs on just 1 or 2 cartons is insane) but occasionally when a manufacturer returns to producing a particular product, there may be a slight variation in the shade or tone of the color.
 It would be indiscernible … unless installed into a big room full of the original shade.
-Still, this should only even be possible if you order your flooring over a period of months, and then it’s still pretty unlikely.
+This should only even be possible if you order your flooring months apart, and then it’s still pretty unlikely.
 It should definitely not happen in a single run, in your case within a single order.
-If you think you have this issue, check your cartons’ labels.
-If they have all the same names and codes, they should be from the same run.
-If this issue is real (some laminates are actually made to vary from plank to plank, but it won’t take many boxes to figure that out) it’s a manufacturing problem, and you need to call us.

 Actual Manufacturing Flaws